What can a Bailiff take from my home

 A simple overview of the Taking Control of Goods Regulations with details of the fees that can be charged and the notices that must be given by the bailiff can be read here.

-If you have any queries about bailiff enforcement or about goods that can be taken, you can email a question to us using our popular Question page.
+If you have a query about bailiff enforcement or about goods that can be taken, you can email a question to us using our very popular Question page.
 Alternatively, you can contact us by phone.
 Details are on our Contact page.